GR-SALMAN/A-content-based-Job-recommendation-system-NLP-Project-/README.md

 - **Cosine Similarity**: Used to measure the similarity between resumes and job descriptions.

 ## Datasets
+- **Source:** The dataset is collected from Kaggle: https://www.kaggle.com/competitions/job-recommendation
 - **Resumes**: Contains information about job seekers' skills, experiences, education, and other relevant details.
 - **Job Descriptions**: Includes detailed descriptions of job roles, responsibilities, required skills, qualifications, and other job-specific information.